tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 This implementation demonstrates how to simulate data ingestion and processing through a medallion architecture (Landing, Bronze, Silver, Gold) using a metadata-driven approach.
 The process utilizes the faker library to generate realistic datasets for testing purposes.

 ### The main objectives of the code are to:
-- Generate five sample datasets related beauty products using the faker library.
+- Generate five sample datasets related to beauty industry products using the faker library.
 - Store the datasets in a landing zone (e.g., Azure Data Lake Storage or equivalent).
 - Use a metadata configuration file to dynamically process and route the datasets through the medallion architecture (Landing → Bronze → Silver → Gold).